-The Company (and the Investment Manager on its behalf) is required to take steps to ensure that it is in compliance with the Securitisation Regulation and any regulatory technical standards that are imposed on the Company pursuant to it.
-In particular, the Securitisation Regulation requires that the Company ensure that each relevant Sub-Fund's holdings of any securitisations issued from 1 January 2019 onwards are compliant and the Company may be required to dispose of any such holdings that are non-compliant.
+Where the EU Risk Retention and Due Diligence Requirements apply to a Sub-Fund, that Sub-Fund (and the Manager on its behalf) will be required to take steps to ensure that the relevant Sub-Fund is in compliance.
+In particular, the EU Risk Retention and Due Diligence Requirements are likely to require that the relevant Sub-Fund's holding of any securitisations are compliant and the Manager (or its delegate) may be required to dispose of any non-compliant holdings.
 Under such circumstances, a Sub-Fund could sustain losses.